 What will happen to your pets when you die?
-If you do not have an answer to this, or if the answer that comes to mind terrifies or saddens you, then contact us.
-We can help!
+If you do not have an answer to this, or if the answer that comes to mind terrifies or saddens you, then we need to talk about ways to include your pets in your planning!
 Estate planning is about all family members - even those of the four-legged variety!

-It could be as basic as writing out instructions (or recording a Reflections video) detailing how your pet should be cared for - what food your pet likes, where she likes to be scratched, how often she is walked, the vet she sees, her medical history, her favorite toy, etc. - or simply naming someone to take care of your pet once you are no longer capable of doing so.
+It could be as basic as writing out instructions detailing how your pet should be cared for - what food your pet eats, where she likes to be scratched, how often she is walked, the vet she sees, her medical history, her favorite toy, etc.